demetr1ce/nodejs-aws-api/README.md

 # nodejs-aws-api

-I wanted to build a quick and easy API in NodeJS using AWS dynamodb for a few personal projects, and it was so quick to setup, I figured I would share it :)
+I wanted to build a quick and easy API in NodeJS (using Express.JS) with an AWS dynamodb database for a few personal projects, and it was so quick to setup, I figured I would share it :)

 ## Installation

 Clone the repo onto your local machine.
 Run <code>npm i</code>.
-After creating your dynamobd on AWS, create a .env file with your AWS settings.
+After creating your dynamodb on AWS, create a .env file with your AWS settings.

 Run <code>nodemon app.js</code> and test using Postman.